PChunduri1/Blockchain_Ass5/README.md

 ### Connect to the Wallet
 Click on the "Connect Wallet" button in your DApp.
 Approve the connection request in MetaMask.
-The connected address and token balance should display below the button..
+The connected address and token balance should be displayed below the button..